evbogue/wiredove/README.md

 The code for this is at https://github.com/evbogue/dovepub

-### Bog5 protocol messages
+### ANProto messages

-Bog5 is the latest iteration of the Bogbook protocol, but the 5th version aims to be as simple and extensible as possible by simply signing timestamped hashes.
+[](https://anproto.com/)  is the latest iteration of the Bogbook protocol, but the 5.1th version aims to be as simple and extensible as possible by simply signing timestamped hashes.
 These hashes retrieve Yaml documents that contain an author's name, image hash, and the author's previous post.
+A bonus is that ANProto is no longer called Bogbook, which was a hilarious name but not the best look on marketing materials.

 In this version we've opted to include the avatar name in every post due to previous attempts at impersonation attacks.
 You can now easily see an author's name and image and how they change over the history of their posts so if someone starts off as 'anonymous commenter' and then switches their name to 'ev' you can see this occur in the feed history.
 It is also easy to confirm the public key of the post and authenticate whether the messages arrived from approved public keys.